Frontier-Stageworks/opentrackio-proof/opentrackio_parser/README.md

 Expected output: 10 checks, all `PASS`.

 Native `lake exe` is deferred due to a Lean 4.29.0 / Darwin 25.3.0 toolchain linker incompatibility.
-All proof obligations are fully discharged; this is a packaging limitation only.
+All stated Lean proof obligations in this parser project are fully discharged; this is a packaging limitation only.

 ---